-So yes, even I fall off the wagon sometimes, but I just keep getting back on.
+So yes, even I fall off the wagon sometimes.
 I’m guessing some of you that can relate?

 So, let me ease the stress.

 Our world is bombarded with toxins

 Healthier, free-from options are becoming more accessible.
 The hospital even tries to accommodate those with food issues.
 But, as I said, it is impossible to eliminate all toxins from your life.
 Consider the following:

 If you choose to eat at a restaurant, there aren’t many restaurants (at least not where I live) that use organic, non-GMO foods.
 I guarantee you, most of the cleaning products they use will have toxic ingredients and the hand soap in the bathroom will be full of toxins as well.

 Another example is when you are invited to a friend’s home for dinner.
 My friends and family are aware that I have issues with food and they try their best to accommodate me.
 However, I’m going to eat whatever they serve and thank them for the wonderful meal when I’m finished.
 Obviously, I don’t recommend this if you are severely allergic to a certain food.

-Now, you can carry your own soap with you.
-You can decline the dinner invite.
+Now, you can carry your own soap with you and you can decline the dinner invite.
 But, who wants to do that?
-These are examples of added stress that I was talking about.
+These are examples of the added stress that I was talking about.